Attorney Discusses Copyright and Trademark Valuation in a Montgomery County Divorce

 When working through a divorce, determining the value of a business comes down to the skill of your attorney who will place a monetary value on all its intellectual property.
 At the Law Offices of Sheryl R. Rentz, P.C., our Montgomery County family law team has spent decades investigating business assets, valuing marital property, and negotiating fair divorce agreements for our clients.
 Let us do the same for you.

-To get a free case evaluation from an experienced Montgomery County divorce attorney, call us toll-free at (866) 290-9292.
+To get a free case evaluation from an experienced Montgomery County divorce attorney, call us at (610) 645-0100.